g-savant/gsavant_pico_ctf/challenges/web_inject/problem.md

 - Try crafting a username/password pair that closes the original `WHERE` clause and appends your own SQL.
-- Once you control an admin token, hit `/admin/flag`.
+- Once you control an admin session, hit `/admin/flag`.

 ## Tags
  - beginner